Phatnoir/keepass-backup-service/Docs/README.md

 ## Configuration

-The service can be configured through the interactive installer or by editing the `Config\config.json` file.
+The service can be configured through multiple methods:

+1. **Configuration GUI**: Use the `Tools\KeePassBackupConfigGUI.ps1` script for a user-friendly interface to manage settings
+2. **PowerShell Module**: Use the configuration module for scripted management
+3. **Direct Editing**: Edit the `Config\config.json` file manually

 ### Configuration Parameters